-A face media collection can possibly consist of still face images, face video tracks, a 3D face model, a forensic sketch, and demographic information.
+A face media collection can consist of still images, video tracks, a 3D model, a forensic sketch, and demographic information.
 In this section, we discuss how we use face "media-as-input" as probe and our approach to media fusion.